 Your PlayStation 4 offers parental controls that can limit access to games, Blu-ray movies, DVDs, and web browsing.
-Your restrictions are protected with a four-digit numerical PIN so they can’t be easily bypassed.
+Restrictions you set are protected with a four-digit numerical PIN so they can’t be easily bypassed.

 How to Set Console-Wide Parental Controls

-To get started, power on your PS4, sign in with a user account, and access the home screen.
+To get started, power on your PlayStation 4, sign in with a user account, and access the home screen.
 You can press the “PlayStation” button in the center of the controller to access the home screen if you’re on another screen.

 Press the “Up” button on the controller to access the row of icons on the top of the screen, select the “Settings” icon on the right, and press the “X” button.

-Select the “Parental Controls” option in the list and press “X.”
+Select the “Parental Controls/Family Management” option in the list and press “X.”

 You’ll be prompted to enter the parental controls passcode.
 If you haven’t set a custom PIN yet, enter the default code, which is 0000.
 Press the “Square” button four times to enter 0000.